top of page

 Tens Test

-The Tens Test (c) is an eight-minute auditory assessment that presents a sequence of spoken digits at three distinct speeds.
-The participant is required to promptly identify instances where two consecutive digits sum to ten.
-The test comprises 45 correct targets, and errors are categorized as omissions (indicative of inattention) or commissions (suggesting impulsivity or confusion).
+The Tens Test (c) is an eight-minute auditory assessment that presents a sequence of spoken digits at three increasingly faster speeds (1.8, 1.4 and 1.0 seconds).
+The individual is required to promptly identify instances when they hear two consecutive digits that sum to ten.
+The test has 45 correct targets (i.e., the same 15 targets in each interval).
+Raw scores are the number of correct identifications (attentional capacity), and commission errors (indicative of impulsivity or confusion).

 Bicycle Drawing Test